 Some recruiters are constantly developing better and more creative ways to attract quality, skilled applicants, while others are stifling these developments and innovations.
 Here are some of the least effective yet very common, recruitment methods.
-If you’re looking to mix it up in 2018, try to avoid some of these…
+If you’re looking to mix it up, try to avoid some of these…

 Many recruiters seem to have a sense that candidates must grovel in some way for their role and therefore demand a long list of essential skills and experience.
 This way of thinking will repel applications and reduce the likelihood of finding talent.
 Keywords are great for encouraging jobseekers to view your advert, but you want job seekers to actually apply.
 Listing requirements that aren’t essential will make the job seem demanding and unrealistic and will reduce the quality of the applicants who apply for the role.